irods/irods_capability_indexing/README.md

 ```

 Currently, due to 32-bit limitations on many architectures, integer-type parameters should not exceed a value of INT_MAX = 2^31 - 1 = 2147483647 or the results may be undefined.

+Modifications to the plugin configuration will require a reload or restart of the server to take effect.

 ## Policy Implementation